 Several dog owners have reported that when they had problems with their Halo Collar, they were given the option to purchase a refurbished model for another $250.

 Halo says often ‘we are working on it‘.

-There have been enough reports out there that the GPS aspect of the collar is unreliable that we are concerned that the collar is correcting dogs inappropriately.
+There have been many reports out there that the GPS aspect of the collar, on the original version, is unreliable.
+We are concerned that the collar is correcting dogs inappropriately.

 Well.
 We don’t want to think about that.

 Unreliable electronics and poor use of corrections are a massive reason that we never advocate for the use of cheap shock collars (remember, a properly used E-Collar is different).

 Normally we say to stay away from cheap shock collars….but this device isn’t cheap!

 We are optimistic that the newly updated Halo 2 collar is a much more reliable device!